 Japan's Suga to join race to succeed PM Abe: Report

-TOKYO: Japan's Chief Cabinet Secretary Yoshihide Suga intends to run in the ruling party leadership race to succeed Prime Minister Shinzo Abe, Kyodo news agency reported on Sunday (Aug 30), citing an unnamed source.
+TOKYO: Japan's Chief Cabinet Secretary Yoshihide Suga will join the race to succeed his boss Shinzo Abe as prime minister, Kyodo news agency reported on Sunday (Aug 30), as the competition heats up to succeed Japan's longest-serving leader.

-Abe, Japan's longest-serving premier, said on Friday he was stepping down due to a worsening of a chronic illness, setting the stage for a leadership election within his Liberal Democratic Party (LDP).
+Suga, a longtime lieutenant of Abe's in a key supporting role, has denied interest in the top job but attracted attention with a series of interviews, to Reuters and other news organisations, in the days before Abe's abrupt resignation for health reasons.

+A Suga government would extend the fiscal and monetary stimulus that defined Abe's nearly eight years in office.

 READ: Japanese Prime Minister Abe resigns over health concerns